Two-domain system: Eukaryotes evolved from archaea

 The three-domain system presumes that eukaryotes are more closely related to archaea than to Bacteria and are sister group to Archaea, thus, it treats them as separate domain.
 As more new archaea were discovered in the early 2000s, this distinction became doubtful as eukaryotes became deeply nested within Archaea.
 The origin of eukaryotes from Archaea, meaning the two are of the same larger group, came to be supported by studies based on ribosome protein sequencing and phylogenetic analyses in 2004.
 Phylogenomic analysis of about 6000 gene sets from 185 bacterial, archaeal, and eukaryotic genomes in 2007 also suggested the origin of eukaryotes from Methanobacteriota (specifically the Thermoplasmatales).

 In 2008, researchers from Natural History Museum, London and Newcastle University reported a comprehensive analysis of 53 genes from archaea, bacteria, and eukaryotes that included essential components of the nucleic acid replication, transcription, and translation machineries.
 The conclusion was that eukaryotes evolved from archaea, specifically Crenarchaeota (eocytes) and the results "favor a topology that supports the eocyte hypothesis rather than archaebacterial monophyly and the 3-domains tree of life."
 A study around the same time also found several genes common to eukaryotes and Crenarchaeota.
 These accumulating evidences support the two-domain system.

 In 2019, research led by Gergely J. Szöllősi assistant professor at ELTE has also concluded that two domains are the correct system.
 The studies conducted used simulations of more than 3,000 gene families.
-The study concluded that eukaryotes probably evolved from a bacterium entering an Promethearchaeati host (probably from the phylum Heimdallarchaeota).
+The study concluded that eukaryotes probably evolved from a bacterium entering a Promethearchaeati host (probably from the phylum Heimdallarchaeota).

 One of the distinctions of the domain Eukarya in the three-domain system is that eukaryotes have unique proteins such as actin (cytoskeletal microfilament involved in cell motility), tubulin (component of the large cytoskeleton, microtubule), and the ubiquitin system (protein degradation and recycling) that are not found in prokaryotes.
 However, these so-called "eukaryotic signature proteins" are encoded in genomes of Thermoproteati (comprising the phyla Thaumarchaeota, Aigarchaeota, Crenarchaeota and Korarchaeota) archaea, but not encoded in other archaea genomes.
 The first eukaryotic proteins identified in Crenarchaeota were actin and actin-related proteins (Arp) 2 and 3, perhaps explaining the origin of eukaryotes by symbiogenic phagocytosis, in which an ancient archaeal host had an actin-based mechanism by which to envelop other cells, like protomitochondrial bacteria.

 Tubulin-like proteins named artubulins are found in the genomes of several ammonium-oxidising Thaumarchaeota.
 Homologs for a unique class of endosomal sorting complexes required for transport (ESCRT) involved in eukaryotic cell division, known as ESCRT-III, are found in all Thermoproteati groups.
 The ESCRT-III-like proteins constitute the primary cell division system in these archaea.
 Genes encoding the ubiquitin system are known from multiple genomes of Aigarchaeota.
 Ubiquitin-related protein called Urm1 is also present in Crenarchaeota.
 DNA replication system (GINS proteins) in Crenarchaeota and Halobacteria are similar to the CMG (CDC45, MCM, GINS) complex of eukaryotes.
 The presence of these eukaryotic proteins in Archaea indicates their direct relationship and that eukaryotes emerged from Archaea.